DEONSKY/ProjectManagementAppDoc/README.md

 #### Subject: Substract part

-Issue Dependecy Types : child of, blocker of,new version of, new feature of
+Issue Dependecy Types : child of, blocker of,new version of, new feature of , Finish to start (FS), Finish to finish (FF), Start to start (SS), Start to finish (SF)
-Subject Dependecy Types : child of, new version of, next stage of
+Subject Dependecy Types : child of, new version of, next stage of, Finish to start (FS), Finish to finish (FF), Start to start (SS), Start to finish (SF)

 #### Diagram of Project Service Database (postgresql):
 ```mermaid